 6. Know your bottom line.
 Finally, if you are unable to reach an agreement with your soon-to-be spouse, know what your bottom line is, and when you will need to walk away.

 An experienced family law attorney can help you draft a premarital agreement, or can advise you as to whether to sign a prenup presented to you by a prospective spouse.
 You absolutely should not sign a prenuptial agreement before reviewing it with a knowledgeable family lawyer.

 The family lawyers at Livesay & Myers are experienced in the drafting, negotiation and review of prenuptial agreements.
 If you need assistance with a prenup in Northern Virginia, contact us to schedule a consultation today.

-Winter Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with a Livesay & Myers family law attorney for just $150.
+Summer Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with a Livesay & Myers family law attorney for just $150 ($200 for our Fredericksburg office).
 Contact us today to take advantage of this discounted rate.